 Stroke is a result of brain damage caused by blood supply interruption in the brain.
-The cause can be either a blockage or bleed.
+The cause can be either a blockage or a bleed.
 When the brain’s blood supply is affected, it is deprived of oxygen which leads to brain cells death.

 Stroke usually occurs after the age of 65 for most but there is an increasing trend where people as young as 20 are getting strokes.
-Several factors that can increase your risk of getting a stroke are stress, family history of stroke, heart disease, obesity, diabetes mellitus, high blood pressure, poor diet control, low physical activity to name a few.
+Several factors that increases your risk of getting a stroke are stress, family history of stroke, heart disease, obesity, diabetes mellitus, high blood pressure, poor diet control, low physical activity to name a few.